Table of contents

 Keep sweetie treats and chocolates away from your dog.

 We all know that chocolate is dangerous for dogs due to the fact that it contains theobromine and caffeine.
 It is, therefore, important to keep them out of reach on a high shelf.
 This is the same with many other sweats as they often contain Xylitol.

 As well as the actual sweats being harmful to your dog, the wrappers are as well.
 They can cause a choking hazard and the possibility of internal blockage, which could result in needing surgery to remove it.

 Don’t force your dog to meet any new children.

 At Halloween especially, it’s likely that many new children will come into contact with your pet.
 Be prepared that a child may reach out unwittingly to stroke your dog.
 This can be incredibly stressful to your dog if the child is in a costume and excited.
 Kiddies often wear masks to cover their faces with outfits that have bat-like ears.
 A dog can see this as a threat and become very worried and easily agitated when its normal routine is interrupted.

 Think twice before you take your dog out trick or treating

 Loud noises, screaming children, scary outfits and buzzing doorbells are all inevitable at Halloween.
 It’s in your dog’s best interests to keep him away from these spooky situations as much as you can.
 A lost dog or a bite can very quickly spoil the evening.
 Don’t terrify your pet unnecessarily.

 With more than 9 million dogs in the UK, they are highly likely to be involved in the family’s Halloween celebrations.
-As responsible dog owners, we must do everything we can to make sure our pets are kept safe, happy, and healthy at all times.
+As responsible dog owners, we must do everything we can to ensure our pets are kept safe, happy, and healthy.